nimroddanielmaayan/node-farm/notes.md

 ### Modules in node

 - Node almost always uses the CommonJS module system, which is different from the ES6 module system which is used in React.
 These two systems are different not just in syntax, but also in how they work (from a sync\async perspective).
-One exception to this is when working with .mjs files, but that's not very common
+One exception to this is when working with .mjs files (which use ES6 modules), but they're not very common

-- Remember, that when we require\import in JS, we don't require\import a file, but a module (which is usually a complex object)
+- Remember, that when we require\import in JS, we don't require\import a file, but a module (which is a function, and also an object)

 - Node automatically "wraps" every module in a function, which is called the "module wrapper function", and gives it several built-in objects that include important methods and other things.
 This is why we can use the require() function in every module(for example), even though we didn't define it anywhere, and even though it's not a built-in function in JS